KRob314/autoFill.js/README.md

 # autoFill.js
-dev utility to auto fill form fields when doing manual tests, to avoid the tedious task of typing everything in.
+a javascript dev utility to auto fill form fields when doing manual tests, to avoid the tedious task of typing everything in.

 ##Usage
 Add the script to your page (no dependencies, Bootstrap and jQuery are only included for the layout of the sample page)